Themaoqiu/Themaoqiu.github.io/docs/intro.md

 - [10/28/2025] A new preprint is released!
 Check [Video-Thinker: Sparking "Thinking with Videos" via Reinforcement Learning](https://www.arxiv.org/abs/2510.23473) for more details!

+- [08/21/2025] A new preprint is released!
+Check [A Survey on Large Language Model Benchmarks](https://arxiv.org/abs/2508.15361) for more details!

 - [05/21/2025] Our paper [*KORGym: A Dynamic Game Platform for LLM Reasoning Evaluation*](https://arxiv.org/pdf/2505.14552) submitted to NeurIPS 2025 is now on arXiv!

 - [05/29/2025] Our paper [*ScaleLong: A Multi-Timescale Benchmark for Long Video Understanding* ](https://arxiv.org/abs/2505.23922) submitted to NeurIPS 2025 is now on arXiv!